ebi-uniprot/uniprot-manual/release-notes/forthcoming-changes.md

 In response to user requests, we are going to include all identifiers of external resources that are available in our other UniProtKB download formats.
 The format for an individual cross-reference will be identical to the format used in the UniProtKB text format (with multiple fields being separated by semi-colons).
 In order to continue to separate multiple cross-references to the same external resource with a semi-colon, each individual cross-reference will be enclosed in double quotes.

+This change will affect cross-references to EMBL, Ensembl, Ensembl Genomes, RefSeq, MANE-Select, Gramene, WBParaSite, WormBase and UniPathway.

 Example: [A0JNW5](https://rest.uniprot.org/uniprotkb/A0JNW5.tsv?fields=xref_ensembl)

 Current format: